oppsec/juumla/README.md

 ### 🔨 Contributing

-A quick guide of how to contribute with the project.
+A quick guide on how to contribute to the project.

 ```
 1. Create a fork from Juumla repository